 1. Western Omelette

-As I said above, I’m more of a savory guy and I love a good Western Omelette.
+As I said above, I’m more of a savory guy and I love good Western omelets.
 But John, what about your rule about eating the food in the name of the restaurant?
 It’s cool, baby.
 Western Omelette comes with three buttermilk pancakes.
 It’s the best of both worlds, just as Jim and June Gerding would have wanted.
+The Pancake Pantry is located in downtown Gatlinburg along the Parkway.
+Visit them online to see the breakfast menu or the lunch menu.